Shivansh-varshney/MuffinBite/README.md

 - Add a global HTML email signature (enable/disable)
 - Configure a fixed time delay between consecutive emails
 - Test mode for validating campaigns before real sends
-- Real-time directory watching for Attachments and DataFiles
+- Real-time directory watching for Attachments and DataFiles **(Linux-only in v0.1.x)**
 - Log successful and failed email attempts to CSV files
 - Detailed error logging when debug mode is enabled
 - Full configuration via CLI commands

+## Shell Commands

-- Execute shell commands from within the CLI using `!<command>`
+Shell commands can be executed from within the MuffinBite CLI using the `!<command>` prefix.

----
+These commands are executed using the **system shell**, and behavior depends on the operating system:

+- Linux / macOS: bash or zsh
+- Windows: cmd.exe or PowerShell

+Shell command syntax is **OS-specific**.

+Examples:
+- Linux/macOS: `!ls`, `!clear`
+- Windows: `!dir`, `!cls`

+## Experimental & Linux-First Features (v0.1.x)

+The following behaviors are **experimental and Linux-first** in the current v0.1.x series:

+- Automatic session refresh using file system watchers
+- Automatic CLI restart after `build` and `config` commands

+These features rely on Linux-specific process and filesystem behavior and may behave differently or be unavailable on Windows and macOS.

+They are expected to be **removed or redesigned in v0.2.0**, as MuffinBite moves toward a stateless and fully cross-platform CLI architecture.

 ## MuffinBite CLI Commands (Complete and Exclusive)